obiba/amber-doc/studio-user-guide/content/items/group.rst

 The group item is a structural item: it does not collect any data, it only contains other items.
 As a consequence, this item will not appear in the exported data dictionary.

-This item is appropriate when the form is render in multiple pages and several items are to be displayed in the same page.
+This item is appropriate when the form is rendered in multiple pages and several items are to be displayed in the same page.
 See also :ref:`section`.

 Preview
 -------